 - The shingles vaccine is approved for ages 50 and up

-- Often Medicare will not pay for the shingles vaccine **call your insurance if you are interested to see how much they will cover**
+- Call your insurance if you are interested to see how much they will cover

 - Flu and COVID-19 vaccines are available for ages 6 months and up, to help keep children and infants from severe illness due to these viruses